 Not everything that costs the landlord money should be your problem.
 CAM clauses in landlord-drafted leases are often written as catch-alls with no defined exclusions.
 That means capital improvements — a new roof, parking lot repaving, HVAC replacements — can show up in your CAM charges.
 You're paying for improvements to a building you don't own, amortized into your annual operating costs.

-Negotiate these explicit CAM exclusions before you sign: capital expenditures and structural repairs, costs to lease vacant space, landlord's legal fees unrelated to building operations, depreciation on the building or equipment, and management fees above 5% of actual operating expenses.
+Negotiated versions of NNN leases commonly include explicit CAM exclusions for: capital expenditures and structural repairs, costs to lease vacant space, landlord's legal fees unrelated to building operations, depreciation on the building or equipment, and management fees above 5% of actual operating expenses.

 The management fee exclusion matters.
 Landlords routinely charge 10–15% of gross CAM expenses as a management fee — which is the landlord billing you for the cost of managing their own property.
 On $200,000 in annual building operating costs, a 15% management fee adds $30,000 to the CAM pool, of which you pay your proportionate share.
 A 5% cap cuts that to $10,000.
 That's $20,000 in savings split across tenants — real money over a 5-year lease.